icons8/lunacy-docs/docs/release-notes/index.md

 - Shadow spread support
 - Double click to zoom tool button sets zoom to 100%
 - Each object now highlights by a separate frame when several objects are selected
-- Now you can reset the image to its original size with the link on the right panel
+- Now you can reset an image to its original size with the link on the right panel
 - Letter spacing and paragraph spacing support in text blocks

 ### Bug Fixes

-- Several bugs in the text editor fixed
+- Several bugs in the text editor have been fixed
-- Text style and weight change error
+- Text style and weight change error have been resolved
-- Color picker closing bug
+- Color picker closing bug have been fixed
-- Duplicated font names are removed in dropdown list
+- Duplicated font names are transferred in dropdown list
-- Selection frame was disappearing after opening some sketch files
+- Selection frame disappearing after opening some sketch files have been resolved
-- Undo/redo for multiple selected objects worked wrong on when moving by arrow keys
+- Fixed bug related to the malfunctioning of undo/redo for multiple selected objects while moving by arrow keys
-- Sticking in scroll mode
+- Sticking in scroll mode have been fixed
-- Minor bug fixes
+- Minor bugs have been fixed

 ### Improvements

-- Better support for text blocks in sketch file
+- Better support for text blocks in sketch files have been achieved
 - Initial window size now is being changed depending on screen scale and size
-- Snapping support for objects outside of artboards
+- Snapping support for objects outside of artboards have been introduced
-- Image overrides and opacity support for symbol objects
+- Image overrides and opacity support for symbol objects have been added

 ## 3.8